 We will need additional capital in the future to continue our planned operations.
-To the extent we raise additional capital by issuing additional Class A common shares, Class B common shares, Class B common shares, Class B1 common shares or other equity securities, our shareholders may experience substantial dilution.
+To the extent we raise additional capital by issuing additional Class A common shares, Class B common shares, Class B1 common shares or other equity securities, our shareholders may experience substantial dilution.
 We may sell common shares, convertible securities or other equity securities in one or more transactions at prices and in a manner we determine from time to time.
 If we sell common shares, convertible securities or other equity securities in more than one transaction, investors may be materially diluted by subsequent sales.
 These sales may also result in material dilution to our existing shareholders, and new investors could gain rights superior to our existing shareholders.

-We have broad discretion in how we use the proceeds of this offering and may not use these proceeds effectively, which could affect our results of operations and cause our share price to decline.
+We have broad discretion in how we use the proceeds of this offering and the concurrent private placement and may not use these proceeds effectively, which could affect our results of operations and cause our share price to decline.

-We will have considerable discretion in the application of the net proceeds of this offering.
-We intend to use the net proceeds from this offering, together with our existing cash and cash equivalents, to advance the clinical development of rilonacept, mavrilimumab and KPL-716, and for working capital and other general corporate purposes.
-We may also use a portion of the net proceeds from this offering to in-license, acquire or invest in additional businesses, technologies, products or assets.
-As a result, investors will be relying upon management's judgment with only limited information about our specific intentions for the use of the balance of the net proceeds of this offering.
+We will have considerable discretion in the application of the net proceeds of this offering and the concurrent private placement.
+We intend to use the net proceeds from this offering and the concurrent private placement, together with our existing cash and cash equivalents, to advance the clinical development of rilonacept, mavrilimumab and KPL-716, and for working capital and other general corporate purposes.
+We may also use a portion of the net proceeds from this offering and the concurrent private placement to in-license, acquire or invest in additional businesses, technologies, products or assets.
+As a result, investors will be relying upon management's judgment with only limited information about our specific intentions for the use of the balance of the net proceeds of this offering and the concurrent private placement.
 We may use the net proceeds for purposes that do not yield a significant return or any return at all for our shareholders.
-In addition, pending their use, we may invest the net proceeds from this offering in a manner that does not produce income or that loses value.
+In addition, pending their use, we may invest the net proceeds from this offering and the concurrent private placement in a manner that does not produce income or that loses value.